3.9. Exception handling¶

 3.9.3.
 Exceptions and I/O streams¶

-I/O streams can be configured to throw exceptions with std::basic_ios::exceptions
+I/O streams can be configured to throw exceptions with std::basic_ios::exceptions.

 This object gets and sets the exception mask of the stream.